 What are spikes?

 Spikes, also referred to as impulses, are instantaneous, dramatic increases in voltage.
 A spike can enter all household appliances and electronic equipment through your power, cable, or phone lines.
 Spikes typically occur when there is a nearby lightning strike.
-However they can also occur when utility power comes back online after an outage.
-Like high-voltage surges, spikes can severely damage or completely destroy many electrical components of your espresso machine.
+However, they can also occur when utility power returns online after an outage.
+Like high-voltage surges, spikes can severely damage or destroy many electrical components of your espresso machine.
 Sometimes, a fire can result from such a spike in voltage.

 How to protect against spikes